shubham1559/The-Campus-Judge/docs/basics.md

 #The Campus Judge

-[The Campus Judge]() is a free and open source online judge for C, C++, Java and Python programming languages.
+[The Campus Judge]() is a free and open source online judge for C, C++, Java and Python programming languages based on [Sharif Judge](https://github.com/mjnaderi/Sharif-Judge).
-The Campus Judge is modified version of [Sharif Judge](https://github.com/mjnaderi/Sharif-Judge).

 Profile
 ------------
 Other users can see your details.
 You can view and edit your profile here.

 ![Profile](img/profile.png)